it-dept-cis/Essential-Guide-to-Election-Security/docs/source/glossary.rst

    misinformation
      Information that is false but not created or shared with the intention of causing harm

+   multi-factor authentication
+     An authentication system that requires more than one distinct authentication factor for successful authentication.
+Multi-factor authentication can be performed using a multi-factor authenticator or by a combination of authenticators that provide different factors.
+The three authentication factors are something you know, something you have, and something you are.

    patching
      The act of applying a change to installed software – such as firmware, operating systems, or applications – that corrects security or functionality problems or adds new capabilities

    ransomware
      A type of malware that blocks access to a system, device, or file until a ransom is paid

+   salting
+     A non-secret value used in a cryptographic process, usually to ensure that the results of computations for one instance cannot be reused by an attacker

+   virtual private network
+     Protected information system link utilizing tunneling, security controls, and endpoint address translation giving the impression of a dedicated line